runxiyu/rasins/README.md

 - Leah Rowe, for adding lots of improvements on her [git repo](https://notabug.org/vimuser/fases) and for testing fases on OpenBSD.

+- Ron Nazarov, for fixing a weird bug in `yes`.

 - Other people I forgot to add there.
 If I forgot to add you there, do send a patch or just tell me :D.